hareeshbhuma/44563-02-BH-git/README.md

 Here are the items that will be briefly covered in this exploration of basic Python Control flow Tools.

-- if Statement
+1.if Statement
-- for Statement
+2.for Statement
-- break and continue Statements, and else Clauses on Loops
+3.break and continue Statements, and else Clauses on Loops 4.pass Statements
-- pass Statements

 ## if Statement

-There can be zero or more elif parts, and the else part is optional.
+- There can be zero or more elif parts, and the else part is optional.
 The keyword ‘elif’ is short for ‘else if’, and is useful to avoid   excessive indentation.
-An if … elif … elif … sequence is a substitute for the switch or case statements found in other languages.
+- An if … elif … elif … sequence is a substitute for the switch or case statements found in other languages.

 ```
 >>> x = int(input("Please enter an integer: "))